Requirements#

 All environments use the same versions of production requirements, to ensure consistent and replicable deployments and to avoid errors or surprises during or after deployment due to differences between versions (e.g. a new version of Django requires upgrading application code).

-Different developers and continuous integration use the same versions of development requirements, to avoid test failures due to differences between versions (e.g. a new version of pytest requires upgrading test code, or a new version of flake8 has stricter linting rules).
+Different developers and continuous integration use the same versions of development requirements, to avoid test failures due to differences between versions (e.g. a new version of pytest requires upgrading test code, or a new version of ruff has stricter linting rules).

-Get started#
+Get started¶

 A common starter requirements.in